java-tools/awe/website/docs/guides/scheduler-guide.md

 The task inside the scheduler can be modified to ignore some dates by using holiday calendars.

-Those calendars contains the dates that have to be ignored by the scheduler in the task schedule.
+Those calendars contain the dates that have to be ignored by the scheduler in the task schedule.

 Each of the tasks can only be associated with one calendar.